 Reports of Governor Baker signing a bill authorizing $2.4 billion in capital allocations for investments in safeguarding residents, municipalities and businesses from the impacts of climate change through an Environmental Bond Bill made headlines in 2018.
 However, line items and funding that appears within a bond bill is not necessarily distributed.
 A bond bill is simply a statement of support from the legislature for funding.
 The executive branch has full authority to proceed or not proceed with any earmarked project.

 Governor Baker’s Executive Order 569, released in 2016, ordered the creation of a Climate Adaptation Plan that includes a statewide adaptation strategy, and the establishment of the Municipal Vulnerability Preparedness Program (MVP), housed under the Executive Office of Energy and Environmental Affairs.
 The MVP program “provides support for cities and towns in Massachusetts to begin the process of planning for climate change resiliency and implementing priority projects.”
 The 2018 Environmental Bond bill set aside $75 million over 5 year for MVP, equating to about $15 million a year.
 However, funding for 2019 has only been allotted at about $11 million, already creating a $4 million funding gap.
-Funding gaps can be particularly devastating for projects just getting off the ground..
+Such essential programs should not have to only rely on the promise of funding that may never be actualized.

 How Are Businesses Affected?